VarunM24/data-science-portfolio/Python/Practice/Bakery/README.md

  required using printBakeryReceipt function.
  If there are issues with the input they will be displayed as error messages to the user.
  # Instructions to Run
- Download the file by right clicking and selecting save as from this <a href="https://raw.githubusercontent.com/VarunM24/data-science-portfolio/master/Python/Practice/Bakery/Bakery-Challenge-Native.py" >link </a>
+ Download the file by right clicking and selecting save as from this <a href="https://raw.githubusercontent.com/VarunM24/data-science-portfolio/master/Python/Practice/Bakery/Bakery-Challenge-Native.py" >link </a> or above.
  To run this file on Windows.
 1. Install python 3.5 from this website : https://www.python.org/downloads/.
 2. Either directly double click the file to run it
 OR
 Open Command prompt (windows), go to the folder containing Bakery-Challenge-Native.py and run the command :
-`py path-to-Bakery-Challenge-Native.py`
+`py %path-to-Bakery-Challenge-Native.py%` <br>
+where you replace %path-to-Bakery-Challenge-Native.py% with the path to the python file that you downloaded.

 On MAC:
 1. Install python 3.5 from this website : https://www.python.org/downloads/.
 2. To run your script from the Terminal window
-   Run the command: `python path-to-Bakery-Challenge-Native.py`
+   Run the command: `python  %path-to-Bakery-Challenge-Native.py%` <br>
+   where you replace %path-to-Bakery-Challenge-Native.py% with the path to the python file that you downloaded.
 3. Or to run your script from the Finder you have two options:
 - Drag it to PythonLauncher
 - Select PythonLauncher as the default application to open your script (or any .py script) through the finder Info window and double-click it.